anyapriya/LTK/client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Requirements

+To run this project locally, you need Node installed.

 ## Available Scripts

 In the project directory, you can run:

+### `npm install`

+Downloads all dependencies specified in `package.json`.
+Run this any time a new dependency is added.

 ### `npm start`